Beth Allison Barr, PhD

 Twitter

-Beth Allison Barr is the U.S.A.
-Today’s bestselling author of The Making of Biblical Womanhood: How the Subjugation of Women Became Gospel Truth.
-An academic by training and a pastor’s wife by calling, Beth uses her unique voice to speak out on the relevance of medieval history to our modern world—especially concerning women in both medieval and modern Christianity.
-Her work is described as “smart,” “powerful,” and “a game changer” for women in modern evangelicalism.
-The Making of Biblical Womanhood was also named one of the best books about women in the Middle Ages by Sara M. Butler, the King George III Professor in British History at the Ohio State University.
+Beth Allison Barr is the USA Today bestselling author of The Making of Biblical Womanhood: How the Subjugation of Women Became Gospel Truth.
+An academic by training and a pastor’s wife by calling, Barr brings a unique perspective to the intersection of medieval history and modern Christianity—especially concerning the role of women.
+Her work has been described as “smart,” “powerful,” and “a game changer” for all women of faith.

-Barr is currently the James Vardaman Professor of History at Baylor University, where she teaches both undergraduate and graduate courses, but she also speaks and writes as a public intellectual.
-She has been featured by NPR and The New Yorker, and her bylines include Religion News Service, The Washington Post, Christianity Today, The Dallas Morning News, Sojourners, and Baptist News Global.
-She also continues to write regularly on The Anxious Bench, a popular religious history blog on Patheos.
+Barr currently serves as the James Vardaman Professor of History at Baylor University, where she teaches both undergraduate and graduate courses.
+In addition to her academic work, she is a sought-after speaker and public intellectual.
+Her work has been featured by NPR and The New Yorker, and she has contributed to Religion News Service, The Washington Post, Christianity Today, The Dallas Morning News, and Sojourners.
+She is also a regular writer for The Anxious Bench, a popular religious history blog on Patheos.

-With her ability to connect to both academic and lay audiences, Barr speaks at international and national venues--such as the University of Notre Dame, Duke Divinity, Sarum College in Salisbury, England, the University of Calgary, Parks Cities Baptist Church in Dallas, Texas, the Evangelical Free Society of Canada, Newbigin House in San Francisco, California, and Brite Divinity School in Ft Worth, Texas.
+Known for her ability to connect with both academic and lay audiences, Barr has spoken at leading institutions and conferences, including Duke Divinity School, the University of Notre Dame, Sarum College (Salisbury, England), the University of Calgary, Park Cities Baptist Church (Dallas), the Evangelical Free Society of Canada, Newbigin House (San Francisco), and Brite Divinity School (Fort Worth, Texas) to name a few.

-In addition to all this, Beth is also a Baptist pastor's wife and mom of two great kids.
+Beyond her academic and writing pursuits, Beth is also a Baptist pastor’s wife and the proud mother of two children.

 BETH’S TOPICS